Species Search

 Your best bird photos are already in there.

 Kestrel finds them.
-Free, open-source, and 100% local — your library never leaves your computer.
+Free and open source — your library never leaves your computer.